Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working

-Nine state-of-the-art methods are introduced for comparison, including six representative DG approaches and three multi-modal fusion methods for fault diagnosis : \begin{enumerate}[leftmargin=2\parindent, noitemsep] \item[1)] \textit{MMD}: A basic DG method which aligns feature distributions among multiple source domains by minimizing the summation of MMD across all domain pairs. \item[2)] \textit{DANN}~\cite{DANN}: A domain adversarial neural network which uses adversarial learning for multi-source domain alignment. \item[3)] \textit{MLDG}~\cite{MLDG}: A meta-learning-based DG method that learns domain-generalizable representations by simulating domain shifts during training. \item[4)] \textit{CDDG}~\cite{CDDG}: A causal disentanglement DG method that separates causal factors from non-causal factors to enhance generalization. \item[5)] \textit{DTDG}~\cite{adversarial2}: A domain transferability-based DG method assigning weights to source domains in adversarial learning. \item[6)] \textit{CCN}~\cite{CCN}: A causal consistency network that introduces a causal consistency loss to model the causality of faults. \item[7)] \textit{FCFN}~\cite{FCFN}: A multi-sensor fusion network with a feature convergence layer to integrate heterogeneous sensor information. \item[8)] \textit{MFHR}~\cite{MFHR}: A multi-sensor fusion method for high-reliability fault diagnosis with a decision-level fusion. \item[9)] \textit{MMCDF}~\cite{MMDA}: A multi-modal cross-domain fusion network that integrates DA with multi-modal feature fusion. \end{enumerate} For fair comparison, all methods are implemented using the same backbone feature extractors as the proposed method.
+Nine state-of-the-art methods are introduced for comparison, including six representative DG approaches and three multi-modal fusion methods for fault diagnosis : \begin{enumerate}[leftmargin=2\parindent, noitemsep] \item[1)] \textit{MMD}: A basic DG method which aligns feature distributions among multiple source domains by minimizing the summation of MMD across all domain pairs. \item[2)] \textit{DANN}~\cite{DANN}: A domain adversarial neural network which uses adversarial learning for multi-source domain alignment. \item[3)] \textit{MLDG}~\cite{MLDG}: A meta-learning-based DG method that learns domain-generalizable representations by simulating domain shifts during training. \item[4)] \textit{CDDG}~\cite{CDDG}: A causal disentanglement DG method that separates causal factors from non-causal factors to enhance generalization. \item[5)] \textit{DTDG}~\cite{adversarial2}: A domain transferability-based DG method assigning weights to source domains in adversarial learning. \item[6)] \textit{CCN}~\cite{CCN}: A causal consistency network-based DG method that introduces a causal consistency loss to model the causality of faults. \item[7)] \textit{FCFN}~\cite{feature_fusion}: A multi-sensor fusion network with a feature convergence layer to integrate heterogeneous sensor information. \item[8)] \textit{MFHR}~\cite{MFHR}: A multi-sensor fusion method for high-reliability fault diagnosis with a decision-level fusion. \item[9)] \textit{MMCDF}~\cite{MMDA}: A multi-modal cross-domain fusion network that integrates DA with multi-modal feature fusion. \end{enumerate} For fair comparison, all methods are implemented using the same backbone feature extractors as the proposed method.
+Notably, MMD and DANN were originally developed under the DA setting.
+To adapt them to the DG setting, the original source-target distribution alignment is replaced by pairwise alignment among all source domains for MMD~\cite{MMD}, and the domain discriminator is extended to a multi-class source-domain discriminator for DANN~\cite{DANN}.
+Similarly, MMCDF is adapted by replacing its source-target MMD alignment with the summation of pairwise MMD losses among all source domains.
 In DG methods designed for single-modal data, the features from multiple modalities are concatenated as the comprehensive representations.